ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 * A set of **search filters**, initially disabled, to help you focus on specific organisations and specifications.
 * The list of **conformance statements** defined for your community's organisations.

-The currently defined conformance statements are presented in a table with one conformance statement per row.
+The currently defined conformance statements are presented in a paged table with one conformance statement per row.
 Recall that a conformance statement represents the link between an organisation's system and a specification's actor and defines what the organisation needs to test for (see :ref:`introduction__glossary__conformance_statement`).